-Because many of today’s health care consumers don’t have the tenacity of my mom, I asked Kristi Speers, Banner Health Network’s payer account program director, for help.
-Speers outlined insurance terms and steps to take to so you might one day earn your own honorary PhD in health care consumerism.
+One of those people is Kristi Speers, Banner Health Network’s payer account program director.
+To help, Speers outlined insurance terms and steps to take, so you can become more fluent in health care consumerism.

 Next, understand key terms to better navigate the health insurance world.